Vance and Modi meet in New Delhi to discuss trade deal and avoid US tariffs

 Modi's government is also hoping to attract investment from Tesla and SpaceX CEO Elon Musk.

 Last month, Musk's Starlink entered into agreements with two of India's top telecom operators to provide satellite-based internet services.
-Musk also indicated he would visit India later this year after speaking last week with Modi, signaling there could be progress in the electric-car maker's push to enter the Indian market.
+Musk also indicated that he would visit India later this year after speaking last week with Modi, signaling that there could be progress in the electric carmaker's push to enter the Indian market.

 India is also a major defense partner of the U.S. It has in recent years embedded advanced American jets, helicopters, missiles and military gear into its armed forces.
 The two countries have announced plans to sign a 10-year framework later this year for strengthening their defense partnership.